-The Clinical Assessment Program is offered in the Spring (June) and Fall (October/November) of each academic year.
+The Clinical Assessment Program is offered in the Spring (June) and Fall (November) of each academic year.

-Please visit the Timeline page for more information about the upcoming Spring session.
+Please visit the Timeline page for more information about the upcoming Fall session.

 A combination of Medical Council of Canada Evaluating Exam (MCCEE) and National Assessment Collaboration (NAC) exam scores will be used to select candidates for a CAP position.